realredy/RicardoOmitsis/README.md

 - Remember to estimate each task in advance, and annotate the actual time dedicated when ready.

+- Include a database dump of the final site in `dumps/result-YOURNAME.sql`

 - Send us a pull request from your fork when you consider this challenge complete.

 #### Regarding code style